-Funding for Lending (FLS), the Bank of England and Treasury scheme to boost bank lending to households and companies, opened for business at the beginning of August 2012.
+Funding for Lending (FLS), the Bank of England and Treasury scheme, initially to boost bank lending to households and companies, opened for business at the beginning of August 2012.

-The aim of the scheme is to increase bank lending by up to £70bn.
+The aim of the scheme was to increase bank lending by up to £70bn.

-The hope is that this will help keep the economy out of recession, by halting the downward spiral of lending and borrowing that the UK has experienced in the past few years, since the onset of the credit crunch and international banking crisis.
+The scheme aimed to bolster the economy, by halting a downward spiral of lending and borrowing that the UK had experienced since the onset of the credit crunch and international banking crisis.

-Banks and building societies will be able to access the funds until the end of January 2015, after the scheme was extended for a year by the government.
+Banks and building societies are able to access the funds until the end of January 2015.

 How does it work?

-In essence, the Bank of England is letting commercial banks borrow funds from it cheaply, so that the banks then pass this on in the form of cheap loans to households and firms.
+In essence, the Bank of England is letting commercial banks borrow funds from it cheaply, so that the banks then pass this on in the form of cheap loans to firms.

 What is the point?